kelvin-ndoma/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged:by first trying to add a new to in the provided form and studying the error provided in the network tab, the went ahead and included the create method in the controller as well as  a route

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged:tried to add likes, the followed the error , ended up creating a method to add likes

 - Donate a toy to Goodwill (and delete it from our database)